-The oral history of this Cushitic tribe indicates they are of Jewish descent.
-They traveled through the Suez Canal through Ethiopia to their present homeland.
+The oral history of this Cushitic tribe indicates they traveled through the Suez Canal through Ethiopia to their present homeland.
 They descended through the Cushitic family lines with the Somali people.
 When the Somali people were traveling from the Suez Canal through Ethiopia the Somali people chose to go toward Somalia for good pastures.
 The Rendille people refused to go with them and separated to their present homeland around Marsabit.

 They had rejected the land of the Somali's and were thereafter called Rertit.
 The Somalis consider them rejected people.
 Their name "Rendille" is a colonial misinterpretation of the word "rertit", which means separated, refused or rejected in the Somali and Rendille languages.

 The Rendille occupy an area in Northeastern Province of Kenya from the Merille River and Serolivi in the South to Loyangalani in the North from Marsabit and Merti in the East to Lontolio in the West.
 The primary towns include Marsabet, Laisamis, Merille, Logologo, Loyangalani, Korr, Kamboi, Ngurunit, and Kargi.
 The climate of their homeland is semi arid.